-- 1. You will be taken into the x-ray room and asked to sit on a chair.
-The radiographer will position your breast into the X-ray machine and the breast will be compressed (squashed) so that you are kept still and a clear X-ray can be taken.
-The compression stays on the breast during the whole procedure, which usually takes around 30 minutes. - 2.
-X-rays are taken to target the abnormality within your breast, sometimes your breast may need to be repositioned in the machine. - 3.
-A local anaesthetic will be given to numb the area around where the tissue needs to be taken from.
-The specialist will ensure that the area is numb before proceeding. - 4.
-A tiny cut is made in the skin. - 5.
-The vacuum assisted needle is placed into the breast at the targeted abnormality. - 6.
-Once in position, the needle stays in your breast while the abnormality is excised. - 7.
-During this time you will hear a "whirring" noise. - 8.
-Small amounts of tissue are cut and sucked away using the needle, and this is repeated until the excision is completed. - 9.
-There will be only one visible cut on the skin surface. - 10.
-The specialist may insert a breast marker clip following the procedure.
-If this is required then the specialist will discuss this with you and give you a separate leaflet. - 11.
-You can choose to stop the procedure at any point during the procedure but this may mean the abnormality may not be completely excised.
+- 1. You will be taken into the ultrasound room and asked to lie down on the couch with your hand behind your head - 2.
+The specialist undertaking the procedure will ask you to open the hospital gown and put some gel onto your skin and using the ultrasound probe find the abnormality that needs to be sampled - 3.
+A local anaesthetic will be given by injection through the skin into the breast to numb the area around where the tissue needs to be sampled.
+The specialist will ensure that the area is numb before proceeding - 4.
+A small cut is made in the skin - 5.
+The vacuum assisted biopsy needle is placed into the breast at the abnormality site, seen on the ultrasound scan - 6.
+Once in position, the needle stays in your breast while the abnormality is sampled - 7.
+Small amounts of tissue are cut and sucked away using the needle, and this is repeated until the biopsy is completed - 8.
+During this time you will hear a "whirring" noise - 9.
+The specialist undertaking the procedure will use the ultrasound to monitor the procedure

+- 10. Despite taking several samples of tissue there will be only one visible cut on the skin surface unless we have told you that we would like to perform a second procedure - 11.
+The specialist may insert a marker clip following the procedure.
+If this is required then the specialist will discuss this with you and give you a separate patient information leaflet - 12.
+You can choose to stop the procedure at any point during the procedure but this may mean that the abnormality may not be adequately sampled.